 - Partner Mixer

-We will hold an event for individuals and companies who might not usually work together to meet each other and consider submitting together for the next testbed challenge.
+On 4 February we held an event for individuals and companies who might not usually work together to meet each other and consider submitting together for the next testbed challenge.

 Submissions and pitches that include one or more companies will be looked upon favourably.